-Re-live the moment here:
+Re-live the emotional moment here:

-It wasn't the only shout out of the night either, with the rocker opening his set by singing Times Like These back to Florence Welch, who covered the track when Florence + The Machine stood in for the band in 2015.
+It wasn't the only shout out of the night either, with the rocker opening his set by singing Times Like These back to Florence Welch, who had covered the track when Florence + The Machine stood in for the band in 2015.

 See the performance here: